 Deeply empathetic, you have a remarkable ability to read others' motives and feelings.
 But constantly dealing with people's problems can be draining for you.
 Try not to get so emotionally involved that you neglect your own needs.
 If necessary, take some time to unwind and reflect.
-Spend time participating in activities you enjoy and catching up creating a long-term vision.
+Spend time participating in activities you enjoy and catching up talents and be innovative, exploring all the possibilities.